With an Apple I Will Astonish

 And apples have history.
 They travel with conquerors, they change in changed lands, they have revealed the universe, they blossom surprisingly and intoxicate.
 Korbinian Aigner, know as The Apple Priest, was an outspoken critic of Hitler’s rise to power.
 He was deprived of his liberty for almost six years and came close to death in Sachsenhausen Concentration Camp.
 Transferred to Dachau, Aigner was able to work in ‘the plantation’, and there pursued his love of apples and orchards.
 Determined to create in the midst of destruction, he bred four new varieties of apple: KZ1, KZ2, KZ3 and KZ4.
 (KZ was the code used to designate a concentration camp).
 KZ3, his most popular creation has now been renamed the Korbinian Apple, in his honour.
 Al Kennedy

-Edwina Ashton, David Austen, Bobby Baker, David Batchelor, Louise Cattrell, Hannah Collins, Connolly & McLaren, Michael Craig-Martin, Annie Freud, Martino Gamper & Francis Upritchard, Helena Goldwater, David Harker, Fergus Henderson, Craigie Horsfield, Dan Knight, Christian Marclay, Jeff McMillan, Jeremy Millar, Fiona Shaw, Gavin Turk, Jane Wentworth
+Edwina Ashton, David Austen, Bobby Baker, David Batchelor, Louise Cattrell, Hannah Collins, Connolly & McLaren, Michael Craig-Martin, Annie Freud, Martino Gamper & Francis Upritchard, Helena Goldwater, David Harker, Fergus Henderson, Craigie Horsfield, Dan Knight, Christian Marclay, Jeff McMillan, Jeremy Millar, Fiona Shaw, Gavin Turk, Alison Turnbull, Jane Wentworth

 Writing by